openstack/glance-specs/specs/liberty/healtcheck-middleware.rst

 Other deployer impact
 ---------------------

-healthcheck would be added to the the start of the used pipeline to be used.
+healthcheck would be added to the start of the used pipeline to be used.
 Optional disable_path=PATH option would be needed to the config files to enable the discreet disable functionality.